UNIVERSITY OF FORT LAUDERDALECAREER CENTER

 - The instructor’s degree must be from an accredited institution.

-- Submission of a course syllabus and course description approved by the Department Chair.
+- Submission of course syllabus and course description approved by the Department Chair.

 - Must demonstrate acceptable teaching skills and classroom management via evaluation.

 - Must have at least 5 years of experience in teaching research or professional experience in a particular discipline.

 - Must be approved by the Dean of the College.